 Her book is in many ways a reckoning with her own naivety, a careful critique of the lazy narrative to which too many members of the international community still stubbornly cling.

-Joseph Kimenyi, a Rwandan New Zealander, will be hosting Michela and Maria on Zoom in our Auckland studio at the Trades Hall and local Congolese-New Zealander activist, Red Tsounga, with a background in Conflict and Terrorism Studies from the University of Auckland will offer a commentary.
+Joseph Kimenyi will be hosting Michela and Maria on Zoom in our Auckland studio at the Trades Hall.
+Local Congolese-New Zealander activist, Red Tsounga, with a background in Conflict and Terrorism Studies at the University of Auckland, will introduce the Seminar and offer a final commentary.

 When